 These are quickly made Gingerbread houses and a few Gingerbread apartment complexes.
 Because not everyone lives or wants to live in a house.

 Granted, these cookies aren’t all that impressive.
 If you want impressive read about my Snowglobe à la modes from a few years ago.

 Like I said they’re not my best work but guess what?
 People will still applauded and gave each other knowing glances that they came to the RIGHT house on Christmas Eve, because of the kick ass stand.

-Many years ago Martha Stewart told me (O.K. she was on TV so she told everyone) that “You should feel good about making your home nicer for your family and your friends.
+Many years ago Martha Stewart told me that “You should feel good about making your home nicer for your family and your friends.
 And if they secretly hate you for it you should feel really, really good about it.”

-I might have added that last bit in myself, but we all know it’s what she really meant.
+When she told me this she was on the television and I was on my couch.
+Also I added in that last bit about people secretly hating you myself, but we all know it’s what she really meant.

 If you’re going to do something, DO IT.
 Don’t half ass it.
 Kick ass it.
 Always.